 In his early written plans, L'Enfant shaded and numbered 15 large open spaces at the intersections of these avenues and indicated that they would be divided among the states.
 He specified that each open space would feature statues and memorials to honor worthy citizens.

-As The National Park Service notes in its website, "In the context of the United States, a plan as grand as the 200 year old city of Washington, D.C., stands alone in its magnificence and scale.
+As the National Park Service notes on its website, "In the context of the United States, a plan as grand as the 200-year-old city of Washington, D.C., stands alone in its magnificence and scale.
 But as the capital of a new nation, its position and appearance had to surpass the social, economic and cultural balance of a mere city: it was intended as the model for American city planning and a symbol of governmental power to be seen by other nations.
 The remarkable aspect of Washington is that by definition of built-out blocks and unobstructed open space, the plan conceived by L'Enfant is little changed today."

 The images and vistas of the National Mall in Washington, D.C. represent the American character and our democratic experience to the world more than almost any other image of our country.
 It is also the nation’s most visited national park, with greater annual attendance than famous destinations like the Grand Canyon or Yosemite National Parks.

 For both tourists and residents, the National Mall will always be the central axis of the District of Columbia, just as it was designed to be by architect and engineer Pierre L'Enfant in 1791.
 A major non-profit initiative, the Trust For The National Mall, was founded in 2007 to restore, improve and maintain this national treasure.

 Perhaps the most central and prominent icon of the Mall is the Washington Monument, built in honor of George Washington and designed by Robert Mills.
 Shaped like an Egyptian obelisk, it stands 555 feet 5 1/8 inches tall, and offers views in excess of thirty miles.
 It was finished on December 6, 1884, and opened to the public in 1888.